latimagine/statismo/modules/ITK/cli/statismo-reduce-model.md

 -i, \--input-file *MODEL_FILE*
 :	*MODEL_FILE* is the path to the model.

-# Examples
+# EXAMPLES

-Crate a new shape model with 5 components:
+Create a new shape model with 5 components:

     statismo-reduce-model -i model.h5 -n 5 reduced_model.h5

-Crate a new shape model with 42.1% of to models' total variance:
+Create a new shape model with 42.1% of to models' total variance:

     statismo-reduce-model -i model.h5 -v 42.1 reduced_model.h5

-Crate a new 3D deformation model with 91% of to models' total variance:
+Create a new 3D deformation model with 91% of to models' total variance:

     statismo-reduce-model -t deformation -i model.h5 -v 91 reduced_model.h5

-Crate a new 2D deformation model with 91% of to models' total variance:
+Create a new 2D deformation model with 91% of to models' total variance:

     statismo-reduce-model -d 2 -t deformation -i model.h5 -v 91 reduced_model.h5

 # SEE ALSO

-##Building Models:
+## Building Models

 *statismo-build-shape-model* (8).
 Builds shape models from a list of meshes.